topeterk/HitCounterManager/README.md

 ## Features
 It was designed for Dark Souls III "0 hit" or "no death" runs to count every hit/death during the playthrough
-* Creates a HTML file of the hit counters (can be used by CLR browser plugin in Open BroadCaster Software in order to make it visible on stream)
+* Creates a HTML file of the hit counter that can be used by Open BroadCaster Software in order to make it visible on stream
   * The design and layout can be costumized completely
 * Instead of using GUI buttons, keyboard shortcuts can be configured:
   * Increase hit count of the current split